sendgrid/docs/content/docs/ui/sending-email/editor.md

   ![]({{root_url}}/img/design_editor_drag_drop.png "Drag and drop editor")

-2. Find the module tile you want to add to your campaign and drag and drop it into your content area.
+2. Find the module tile you want to add to your campaign.
+Then, drag and drop it into your content area.
-3. Edit the module settings and add your custom content to build your campaign.
+3. Edit the module settings, and add your custom content to build your campaign.

 ### Drag & Drop Module Descriptions and Styles